New benchmarks for direct detection of freeze-in dark matter in vector portal models: Introduction

 The current experimental situation makes it necessary to review the dark photon scenario to understand the circumstances under which current experimental bounds can be avoided, and to find other benchmark models for freeze-in DM that can serve as a reference for future experiments.

-In this article, we pursue this avenue by focusing first on the regions of the parameter space where the dark photon is a subdominant component of DM.
-We exploit the distinct scaling of the DM detection rate with the local relic abundance in freeze-in models to show that future experiments have a great potential to probe under-abundant DM.
+In this article, we pursue this avenue by focusing first on the regions of the parameter space where the dark fermion is a subdominant component of DM.
+We exploit the distinct scaling of the DM detection rate with the local relic abundance in freeze-in models to show that future experiments have a great potential to probe under-abundant DM, similar to what has been observed for millicharged DM in Ref.~\cite{Iles:2024zka}.

-We then consider anomaly-free $U(1)$ gauge groups~\cite{Heeba:2019jho, Chang:2019xva, Mohapatra:2019ysk, delaVega:2021wpx, Nath:2021uqb, Ghoshal:2022zwu} obtained from gauging combinations~\cite{Mohapatra:1980qe, Wetterich:1981bx, Foot:1990mn, He:1990pn,Foot:1990uf, Foot:1992ui} of the accidental global symmetries of the SM, $U(1)_B$ and $U(1)_{L_\alpha}$, with $\alpha=e,\mu,\tau$, in which new neutrino interactions may offer complementary avenues for probing physics beyond the SM (BSM).
+We then consider anomaly-free $U(1)$ gauge groups~\cite{Heeba:2019jho, Chang:2019xva, Mohapatra:2019ysk, delaVega:2021wpx, Nath:2021uqb, Ghoshal:2022zwu} obtained from gauging combinations~\cite{Davidson:1978pm,Davidson:1979wr,Mohapatra:1980qe, Wetterich:1981bx, Foot:1990mn, He:1990pn,Foot:1990uf, Foot:1992ui} of the accidental global symmetries of the SM, $U(1)_B$ and $U(1)_{L_\alpha}$, with $\alpha=e,\mu,\tau$, in which new neutrino interactions may offer complementary avenues for probing physics beyond the SM (BSM).
 Since the freeze-in mechanism is dominated by the smallest mass scale or lowest temperature, DM production becomes largely controlled by infrared scales.
 Motivated by this, we further embed each of the $U(1)$ models analysed within a cosmological scenario featuring a low reheating temperature~\cite{Co:2015pka, Belanger:2018sti}.
-In this framework, the modified thermal history can significantly affect the freeze-in dynamics, allowing the observed relic abundance to be produced for larger values of the gauge coupling compared to the standard cosmological scenario~\cite{Bhattiprolu:2022sdd, Cosme:2023xpa, Gan:2023jbs, Silva-Malpartida:2023yks, Becker:2023tvd, Cosme:2024ndc, Belanger:2024yoj, Arcadi:2024obp, Arcadi:2024wwg, Barman:2024nhr, Bernal:2024ndy, Boddy:2024vgt,Arias:2025tvd, Bernal:2025osg}.
+In this framework, the modified thermal history can significantly affect the freeze-in dynamics, allowing the observed relic abundance to be produced for larger values of the gauge coupling compared to the standard cosmological scenario~\cite{Bhattiprolu:2022sdd, Cosme:2023xpa, Gan:2023jbs, Silva-Malpartida:2023yks, Becker:2023tvd, Cosme:2024ndc, Belanger:2024yoj,Arcadi:2024obp, Arcadi:2024wwg, Barman:2024nhr, Barman:2024lxy,Bernal:2024ndy, Boddy:2024vgt,Arias:2025tvd, Bernal:2025osg}.

 There is a final ingredient of new physics in these scenarios: neutrinos have interactions through the new gauge bosons that might increase the coherent elastic neutrino-nucleus scattering (\cevns) cross-section.
 This is a process that can be within the reach of current and future direct DM detection experiments from solar neutrinos.
 In fact, PandaX-4T~\cite{PandaX:2024muv}, XENONnT~\cite{XENON:2024hup}, and LZ~\cite{LZ:2025igz} have already claimed a potential first observation of $^8$B solar neutrinos through this process.
 Although \cevns is an obstacle to DM detection, often referred to as a neutrino fog~\cite{Billard:2013qya,OHare:2021utq}, it can also be an evidence of new physics \cite{Boehm:2018sux,Amaral:2020tga,Amaral:2021rzw,DeRomeri:2024iaw,DeRomeri:2024dbv,DeRomeri:2026prc}.